hotosm/hot-uganda/odk_csv_cleaning/README.md

 # Clean Form CSVs

-This script is meant to aid in the cleaning and merging of data from ODK csv forms.
+This script is meant to aid in the cleaning and merging of data from ODK-Form CSVs.

 clean_form_csvs.py handles one argument (after [file]) at a time, with an option to add -n/--name for a custom output name of a given file.